-Southeast Asia is a popular destination for first-time travellers.
-The stunning beaches, infamous Full Moon Parties and budget-friendly accommodation make it an obvious place for millions of backpackers to begin their travels, and as travel bloggers continue to promote solo travel, more and more people are deciding to go it alone.
+Backpacking Southeast Asia is a popular choice for first-time travellers.
+The stunning beaches, infamous Full Moon Parties and budget-friendly accommodation make Southeast Asia an obvious place for millions of backpackers to begin their travels, and as travel bloggers continue to promote solo travel, more and more people are deciding to go it alone.

 However, after spending almost a year and a half in Southeast Asia, I discovered that with a bit of common sense and the ability to always be aware of yourself and your surroundings, most of the dangers in Southeast Asia can be easily avoided.